The NEW FESTIVAL WEBSITE with full programme and booking and ticket details will be up from midday on 19th March.

-Following last May’s terrific twentieth Festival plans are now underway for the twenty-first Swindon Festival of Literature, which will run from 5th - 17th May 2014.
+Following last May’s terrific twenty-first Festival plans are now underway for the twenty-second Swindon Festival of Literature, which will run from 4th – 16th May 2015.

 Of course, in true Swindon Festival of Literature tradition, it will not just be published names that make this festival a high spot on Wiltshire’s cultural calendar.

-Festival Director Matt Holland says “The Festival’s profile and reputation continue to grow.
-It has become a veritable festival of ideas.
+Festival Director Matt Holland says “The Festival has become a veritable festival of ideas.
 Each year it attracts new writers, terrific speakers, and a larger following.
 At every level, it has become a fantastic celebration for Swindon of things well written and things well said.”

 He added, “It offers experiences for everyone that make life memorable.
 People of all ages and backgrounds have a very good time.
 They get together, meet authors, join in lively talk, explore new ideas, and even have a laugh.
 It is all very exciting!”

-Financial support is also provided by Dominic Winter Book Auctions; Swindon Borough Council’s Culture Swindon & Artswords; the Council’s Adult and Families Learning Project; and Lower Shaw Farm; plus valuable support and assistance from the Swindon Advertiser, the Link Magazine, Acorn Press, Waterstone’s, Pen & Paper Bookshop, Friends of the Festival, as well as a host of other local organisations and individuals.
+Financial support is also provided by Dominic Winter Book Auctions; Swindon Borough Council and Swindon Artswords; the Council’s Adult and Families Learning Project; and Lower Shaw Farm; plus valuable support and assistance from the Swindon Advertiser, the Link Magazine, Acorn Press, Waterstone’s, Pen & Paper Bookshop, Friends of the Festival, as well as a host of other local organisations and individuals.

 It is heartening that all these people see the value of a festival of Literature in Swindon!

-The new website will go up at midday on 20th March; and the full-colour 36-page Festival programme will be unveiled at midday on Thursday 20th March 2014 at Swindon’s prize-winning Central Library.
+The new website will go up at midday on 19th March; and the full-colour 40-page Festival programme will be unveiled at midday on Thursday 19th March 2015 at Swindon’s prize-winning Central Library.

 On 20th October 2014, DOMINIC WINTER died peacefully at his home.